-In this interdisciplinary discussion, social scientists and literary scholars will present some of their findings and questions with regard to the uses of the science novel with the intention of engaging with the work of Rita Felski, a literary scholar who argues that literary works actively engage with their historical and social contexts.
+In this interdisciplinary discussion, social scientists and literary scholars from within and beyond FMS will present their findings and questions on the uses of the science novel and respond to the work of Rita Felski, a literary scholar who argues that literary works actively engage with their historical and social contexts.
 Felski's oeuvre has been inspiring to many scholars working on science novels because, rather than unmasking power or promoting an apolitical aestheticism, these texts seem to connect with the world around them in useful ways, enticing us to read for many reasons, all the while preserving aesthetic concerns.

 This workshop will feature a presentation by Rita Felski, short presentations by scholars working on science novels, and a structured roundtable discussion.
 Each contribution will discuss contemporary science novels through the lens of one or both of Prof. Felski's two key works: Uses of Literature (2008) and Limits of Critique (2015).
-Throughout the workshop, there will be a chance for public discussion, and Prof. Felski will have the opportunity to provide a formal response to our exploration of the uses of the science novel.
+Throughout the workshop, there will be a chance for audience contributions and discussion.